dylan-profiler/visions/docs/_sources/visions/getting_started/usage/types.rst.txt

 Membership
 ==========

-Type membership is an important component of every visions type, membership checks answer the question `is my sequence of a type?`
+Type membership is an important component of every visions type, membership checks answer the question "is my sequence of a type?"
 In practice this looks like

 .. code-block:: python